Downtown Riverfront Streetcar Project

 This project will service as a catalyst for the nation’s largest infill development sites; the Sacramento Railyards and will link Sutter Health Park in West Sacramento to Sacramento Valley Station, providing seamless access to Amtrak, Capitol Corridor, San Joaquins, and SacRT’s light rail and bus network.

-SacRT will host a series of Public Planning Workshops to share updates and gather feedback on the Downtown Riverfront Streetcar project.
+SacRT is hosting a series of Public Planning Workshops to share updates and gather feedback on the Downtown Riverfront Streetcar project.
 Community members are invited to attend, provide comments, and learn more about the project’s progress, design concepts, and next steps.

 Wednesday, June 10, 2026